 “It is vital that any form of gambling online is properly regulated and paramount that we protect children and vulnerable people. eSports is a phenomenon that gets bigger every day and is enjoyed by millions, but it is a concern that there are unlicensed websites jumping on the back of popular video games and encouraging children to gamble.
 The Gambling Commission has shown that it will take action and prosecute but it is important that parents are vigilant too and know about this risk to their children.”

 Hopefully, in time we’ll see less and less of these Gambling issues creeping up, but realistically, there will always be scum who are happy to exploit others for personal gain, even children.
-We’re not saying for consenting adults not to gamble at all, a little wager now and then is fine as long as you’re in control.
+We’re not saying for consenting adults not to gamble at all, a little wager now and then at places such as royal1688 is fine as long as you’re in control.
 We just want more people to report when they see things they know are wrong, and warn people that if you are going to gamble you stick to the regulated sites for your own protection.

 Need Help with Gambling?